Employment Ice Age

 Given Japan's aging population, there is concern that government focus on the elderly has overshadowed those too poor to have ever started a family, who themselves will be moving into old age largely devoid of the financial resources other generations had.
 Government efforts on this matter have been deemed far too little and too late, and Nikkei writers claim that lawmakers remain unaware of the gravity of the situation.

 Economic impact

 Japan's asset price bubble collapse in 1991 led to a period of economic stagnation known as the "Lost Decade", sometimes extended as the "Lost 20 Years" or greater.
 From 1995 to 2007, the GDP of Japan fell from $5.33 trillion to $4.36 trillion in nominal terms.
 From the early 2000s, the Bank of Japan set out to encourage economic growth through a novel policy of quantitative easing.
-Debt levels continued to rise in response to the global financial crisis in 2007, the Tōhoku earthquake and tsunami and Fukushima nuclear disaster in 2011, and the COVID-19 pandemic from 2020.
-As of 2021, Japan has significantly higher levels of public debt than any other developed nation, at approximately 260% of GDP.
+Debt levels continued to rise due to the 2008 financial crisis, the 2011 Tōhoku earthquake and tsunami and Fukushima nuclear disaster, and the COVID-19 pandemic.
+As of 2021, Japan had significantly higher levels of public debt than any other developed nation, at approximately 260% of GDP.